 The benefits of wheelchairs

-Wheelchairs can vastly improve your quality of life by allowing you to continue to be active life and do the things you enjoy.
+If you have limited mobility, a wheelchair can vastly improve your quality of life by allowing you to continue to be active and do the things you enjoy.
 Choosing the right wheelchair can enable you to socialise and go out with friends and family.

 Types of wheelchairs available